 You will arrive at Cali international Airport and be transferred to our comfortable hotel where we will have our first dinner together and discuss the exciting prospect of the next 17 days of birding in Colombia.

-Blue-winged Mountain Tanager, one of the many tanagers to be seen at Reserva La Florida.
+Multicolored Tanager, one of the most beautiful tanagers may be seen at Reserva La Florida (photo by Alejandro Grajales).

 Day 2.
 Birding Reserva La Florida and transfer to Popayan

-We shall have an early start to visit Reserva La Florida where we will have the chance to see a family of the endemic Chestnut Wood Quail coming to a feeder.
-Other classic bird species include Golden-naped Tanager, Saffron-crowned Tanager, Golden Tanager, Andean Motmot, Blue-winged Mountain Tanager, Green-and-black Fruiteater, Golden-crowned Flycatcher, the endemic and striking Multicolored Tanager and the endemic Colombian Chachalaca.
+We will have an early start to visit Reserva La Florida where we will have the chance to see a family of endemic Chestnut Wood Quails coming to a feeder.
+Other classic bird species include Golden-naped Tanager, Saffron-crowned Tanager, Golden Tanager, Andean Motmot, Blue-winged Mountain Tanager, Green-and-black Fruiteater, Golden-crowned Flycatcher, Golden-winged Manakin and Golden-headed Quetzal, the endemic and striking Multicolored Tanager and the endemic Colombian Chachalaca.
 After lunch we will drive south to the colonial town of Popayan.

 Day 3.
 Birding Paramo de Purace